|

 hears of a mysterious disembodied head, said to

 grant eternal life or instant death.
-Doyle and Bell
+Doyle and

-chamber, Doyle encounters him again in an unexpected
+subterranean chamber, Doyle encounters him again

 |